trishabanerjee27/data-512-homework_2/README.md

 Using the ORES API, we retrieved quality predictions for each Wikipedia article about a politician.
 The quality ratings provided by ORES range from "FA" (featured article) to "Stub" (low quality).
 Articles classified as either "FA" or "GA" were considered "high quality."
 Articles that couldn't be scored were logged in the `ores_error_log.txt` file.

+### 3. Calling the MediaWiki API to Retrieve Page Information

+For retrieving current article metadata such as revision IDs, the [MediaWiki REST API](https://www.mediawiki.org/wiki/API:Main_page) was used.
+This allowed us to ensure that the articles had the latest version of the page for accurate quality assessments.
+Detailed documentation can be found in [API:Info](https://www.mediawiki.org/wiki/API:Info).
+We made the API requests for each article page title to retrieve the most up-to-date revision information before fetching ORES quality predictions.

+### 4. Merging the Datasets

+After cleaning both the Wikipedia politicians dataset and the population dataset, we performed a merge operation using the country field as the key.
+This merge was done using an inner join to ensure that only countries appearing in both datasets were included.
+Unmatched countries were logged in the `wp_countries-no_match.txt` file to document any entries that could not be merged.

-### 3. Calculating Per Capita Metrics
+### 5. Calculating Per Capita Metrics

 We calculated two key metrics:
 - **Total Articles per Capita**: The number of Wikipedia articles about politicians for each country, normalized by population (in millions).
 - **High-Quality Articles per Capita**: The number of "high quality" articles (as defined by ORES) for each country, normalized by population.

-We also aggregated these metrics on a regional level, ensuring that countries were assigned to their closest region.
+We also aggregated these metrics on a **regional level**, ensuring that countries were assigned to their closest region.

-### 4. Ranking Results
+### 6. Ranking Results

 The following tables were produced based on the calculated metrics:
 - **Top 10 Countries by Coverage**: The countries with the highest total articles per capita.